acherm/acherm.github.io/_posts/2019-01-26-MarkdownJupyter.md

 You can write Markdown as part of Jupyter notebooks.
 The basic idea is to use a special "Cell Type".
-An important feature I struggle to activate is the ability to call a variable inside Markdown.
+An important feature I struggle to activate is the ability to call a (Python) variable inside Markdown.

 Something like
 ```
-maxv = 1.2 # after a long computation
+maxv = 1.2 # after a long computation in Python says
 ```
-then you want to write Markdown that refers to maxv
+then you want to write Markdown that refers to maxv (a Python variable)
 ```
-The maximum value found is {{maxv}} and suggests that blabla
+The maximum value found is {% raw %}{{maxv}}{% endraw %} and suggests that blabla
 ```

 It should be rendered as